ahmadfajar/vue-mdbootstrap-docs/src/docs/usage.md

 ## Using CDN

 If you aren't building Single Page Application and not using module bundlers, and your goals is building common web page to display on the web browser, grab the supplied **css** and **js** from the **dist** folder.
-Or you can get the latest version of the resource from [unpkg.com/vue-mdbootstrap](https://unpkg.com/vue-mdbootstrap) and use the js and css files on your html `<head>` section on the page to get started.
+Or you can get the latest version of the resource from <a href="https://unpkg.com/vue-mdbootstrap" target="_blank">unpkg.com/vue-mdbootstrap</a> and use the js and css files on your html `<head>` section on the page to get started.

 Code below is an example how to load and initialize the components.